White flower and a note to forgive yourself

 How do you forgive yourself and start all over?

 Starting all over means we need to focus fully on the future.
-As Christian women, this means we focus on God and the plans He has for us.
+This means we focus on God and the plans He has for us.
 We take a step of faith and trust Him with our future.
+He will give us a fresh start.

 To take this bridge, we need to repent truly and keep our eyes fixed on the desired end.
 We should stop focusing on our mistakes and stop dwelling on the past.
 To reach the other end, we must take steps.
 We will never arrive if we stand on the rocky side, gazing to the other side.
 No matter how pretty it looks over there, we won’t arrive unless we take steps.